 -

-Six Courses in the self-designed program of humanistic study, developed in consultation with the Faculty Chair of IRHUM and a faculty mentor.
+Six Courses in the self-designed program of humanistic study, developed in consultation with the Faculty Chair of IRHUM and a discipline-specific faculty mentor.

 -